-- D. In management units where a primary use has been designated, activities and authorizations pertaining to that primary designated use may take precedence over other uses.
+- D. In management units where a primary surface use has been designated, activities and authorizations pertaining to that primary designated use may take precedence over other uses.
 Although there may be a priority for use in certain parcels, other uses may also be allowed if they do not preclude the primary use assigned to a management unit.
 This plan emphasizes minimizing land use conflicts through plan guidelines and intent rather than through prohibitions, although prohibitions are sometimes identified.
 All other uses are initially presumed compatible with the primary use.
-However, if DNR determines that a use conflict exists and that the proposed use is incompatible with the primary use, the proposed use shall not be authorized or it shall be modified so that the incompatibility no longer exists (11 AAC 55.040 (c)). - E. This plan designates state lands in categories that are generally consistent with current use patterns and reflect the significant resources in the planning area. - F. This plan honors the intent of existing settlement agreements with the Mental Health Trust Authority and the University of Alaska.
-These settlement agreements as well as pertinent sections of state law shall prevail over the area plan, if inconsistencies exist. - G. DNR, in its consideration of resources and in the management of state land, shall consider the impacts of such use upon fish and wildlife, habitat and soil degradation, and upon other forms of use, including recreation, which may occupy the area that is under consideration in an authorization.
-Uses that are not compatible with these uses and resources are, if the use is nonetheless determined appropriate, to be made compatible through the use of stipulations.
+However, if DNR determines that a use conflict exists and that the proposed use is incompatible with the primary use, the proposed use should not be authorized or the use should be modified so that the incompatibility no longer exists (11 AAC 55.040 (c)).
+Except in areas closed to mineral entry, subsurface uses are considered an allowable use but must take into consideration the effects upon surface uses. - E. This plan designates state lands in categories that are generally consistent with current use patterns and reflect the significant resources in the planning area. - F. This plan honors the intent of existing settlement agreements with the Mental Health Trust Authority and the University of Alaska.
+These settlement agreements as well as pertinent sections of state law and regulation shall prevail over the area plan, if inconsistencies exist. - G. DNR, in its consideration of resources and in the management of state land, shall consider the impacts of such use upon fish and wildlife, habitat and soil degradation, and upon other forms of use, including recreation, which may occupy the area that is under consideration in an authorization.
+Uses that are not compatible with these uses and resources are, if the use is nonetheless determined appropriate, to be made compatible to the extent feasible and prudent through the use of stipulations.
 The ability of the Department to manage the subsequent activities that may result from the issuance of an authorization is to be taken into consideration in the adjudication of an application that requires a written determination by DNR.